mongito/intellij-mybatis-plugin/README.md

     * Declaration of mapper interface、method or parameter
 * Shortcut: Option + Enter(Mac) | Alt + Enter(Windows)
 * To generate statement quickly, you can provide some method generating models with "Idea Setting" -> "Mybatis"

+# Contribute

+1. You are very welcome to file a bug report in Github Issues tab.
+Pull request, for sure, is sincerely appreciated.